Linerre/linerre.github.io/content/pages/about.md

 - (Some) K-Drama TV series

 # About this site
 Previously the site was built with [Hakyll](https://jaspervdj.be/hakyll/), but after my old domain expired, I planed to migrate my site to a new domain with a new SSG.
 Now it runs on [Lume](https://lume.land/).
-As the migration is in process, expect more.
+As the migration is in process and the site is undergoing reconstruction, expect more.